ray-project/ray/doc/source/serve/getting_started.md

 - Dive into the {doc}`key-concepts` to get a deeper understanding of Ray Serve.
 - Learn more about how to deploy your Ray Serve application to a multi-node cluster: {ref}`serve-deploy-tutorial`.
+- See the guide on [putting Ray Serve in production](serve-in-production) to learn more about how to manage your deployments.
 - Check more in-depth tutorials for popular machine learning frameworks: {doc}`tutorials/index`.

 ```{rubric} Footnotes